vitiral/fiction-civboot/toll/start3.md

 the picture to me.
 "I've been staring at it almost continuously for the last three months.
 It seems my tears have run out."

-I took the picuture.
+I took the picture.
 It was a three generation photo with at least sixteen people in it, many of them little kids.
 "Your kids and grandchildren?"

 She nodded.
 "Dead now of course.
 In heaven with almost everyone else."
 Then,